Skip to content

 Gibraltar Rock State Natural Area

-Rising 200 feet above the surrounding landscape, Gibraltar Rock is a flat-topped butte, an outlier of the Magnesian escarpment.
-With a thin Platteville-Galena dolomite cap over St. Peter sandstone, the butte offers panoramic views of the Wisconsin River Valley and Lake Wisconsin.
-From Lodi, go north on State Highway 133 four miles, then west on County V one mile, then south on Gibraltar Rock Road 0.2 mile to a parking area and gated access lane.
-Walk south up the steep and winding lane 0.5 mile to the bluff top.
+Gibraltar Rock rises 200 feet above the landscape, a flat-topped butte of the Magnesian escarpment with a Platteville-Galena dolomite cap over St. Peter sandstone.
+It offers panoramic views of the Wisconsin River Valley and Lake Wisconsin.
+From Lodi, take State Highway 133 north 4 miles, west on County V 1 mile, then south on Gibraltar Rock Road 0.2 mile to parking.
+Hike south 0.5 mile up the steep, winding lane to the bluff top.

 Lower Narrows State Natural Area is a very scenic and unique geological feature of the Baraboo Range.
 From the intersection of Highway 33 and County T in Baraboo, go east on Highway 33 for 4 miles, then go west on Man Mound Road 0.1 mile to a pull-off east of the road (into the old quarry).